dseguy/php-error-messages/messages/attempt-to-unset-static-property-a::$x.rst

 Description
 ___________

-It is not possible to unset a static property.\nThis applies to typed and not typed static properties.
-It also only applies to static properties that are already set, such as in the illustration: PHP complains about uninitialized state first, and later, about removing static properties.\nThis does not apply to properties, which may be removed.
+It is not possible to unset a static property.

+This applies to typed and not typed static properties.
+It also only applies to static properties that are already set, such as in the illustration: PHP complains about uninitialized state first, and later, about removing static properties.

+This does not apply to properties, which may be removed.

 Example
 _______